 retirement community in Matthews will undergo a $138 million expansion in anticipation of the growth of the area's senior population as baby boomers age, the organization recently announced.
-Plantation Estates
+Matthews Glen

-ACTS Retirement-Life Communities, parent company of Plantation Estates, is adding 216 independent-living apartments in buildings with underground parking.
+ACTS Retirement-Life Communities, parent company of Matthews Glen, is adding 216 independent-living apartments in buildings with underground parking.
 Each new building will consist of 14 to 18 independent-living apartments.

 The company also is adding 40 one-story standalone villas with two-car garages, according to a statement from Kiernan Wilkins, an ACTS company spokeswoman.